MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Allow syncing OneDrive accounts for only specific organizations
 <a name="AllowTenantList"> </a>

-This policy lets you allow users to sync OneDrive accounts for only some organizations by specifying a list of allowed tenant IDs.
-If you enable this setting, users will get an error if they attempt to add an account from an organization not on the list.
-If a user has already the account, the files will stop syncing.
+This setting lets you prevent users from easily uploading files to other organizations by specifying a list of allowed tenant IDs.

+If you enable this setting, users will get an error if they attempt to add an account from an organization that is not allowed.
+If a user has already added the account, the files will stop syncing.

 In the **Options** box, click **Show** to enter the tenant ID.

 This policy sets the following registry key.

-[HKLM\SOFTWARE\Policies\Microsoft\OneDrive\AllowTenantList] "1111-2222-3333-4444"﻿
+[HKLM\SOFTWARE\Policies\Microsoft\OneDrive\AllowTenantList] "1111-2222-3333-4444"

 (where "1111-2222-3333-4444" is the [tenant ID](find-your-office-365-tenant-id.md))

 To block specific organizations instead, use "Block syncing OneDrive accounts for specific organizations."

 This setting will take priority over the policy "Block syncing OneDrive accounts for specific organizations."
-Do not enable both policies at the same time.﻿
+Do not enable both policies at the same time.

 ### Block syncing OneDrive accounts for specific organizations
 <a name="BlockTenantList"> </a>

-This policy lets you block users from uploading files to another organization by specifying a list of blocked tenant IDs.
+This setting lets you prevent users from easily uploading files to another organization by specifying a list of blocked tenant IDs.

 If you enable this setting, users will get an error if they attempt to add an account from an organization that is blocked.
 If a user has already added the account, the files will stop syncing.

 In the **Options** box, click **Show** to enter the tenant ID.